 Things to consider

-Most Rh-positive babies born from a first-time pregnancy to a Rh-negative mother are not affected by Rh incompatibility.
-This is because the baby’s blood doesn’t usually pass to the mother’s bloodstream until the time of the birth (vaginal or cesarean section birth).
-There are exceptions to this, including if the mother:
+Most Rh-positive babies born from a first-time pregnancy to an Rh-negative mother are not affected by Rh incompatibility.
+This is because the baby’s blood doesn’t usually pass to the mother’s bloodstream until the time of the birth (vaginal or cesarean section).
+Exceptions may occur if the mother:

 - Had a previous pregnancy that ended in miscarriage or had an abortion.

-- Had pregnancy screening tests, such as amniocentesis or chorionic villus sampling (CVS), genetic tests that require inserting a needle into the mother’s womb to sample the baby’s cells.
+- Had pregnancy screening tests, such as amniocentesis or chorionic villus sampling (genetic tests that require inserting a needle into the mother’s womb to sample the baby’s cells).

 - Had bleeding during her pregnancy.